Pagghiu/SaneCppLibraries/Documentation/Libraries/FileSystemWatcher.md

 The behavior between these different system also depends on the file system where the watched directory resides.

 # Roadmap

-🟩 Usable Features:
-- Implement the entire API on Linux

 🟦 Complete Features:
 - Not sure what else could be useful here